AntonioPrimera/laravel-test-scenarios/readme.md

 You should enable your methods to use either model instances or the context keys of models already created in the context.

-You can add these methods directly to your project's TestContext file, but this can get very complicated, very fast.
-I recommend you to create several Traits, one for each model, and include these traits to your TestContext class.
+In order to keep your TestContext class clean, you should group these methods in traits and just include them in your TestContext class.
 For the example above you would create two traits `tests/Context/Traits/CreatesPosts.php` and `tests/Context/Traits/CreatesComments.php`.

 ### Step 3: create your TestScenarios

-You can create a TestScenario, by extending the abstract class `AntonioPrimera\TestScenarios\TestScenario` and implementing the 2 abstract methods **setup** and **createTestContext**.
+You can create a TestScenario, in folder `tests/Scenarios`, by extending the abstract class `AntonioPrimera\TestScenarios\TestScenario` and implementing the 2 abstract methods **setup** and **createTestContext**.

-The **createTestContext** must return a TestContext instance, usually the one created in your project.
+The **createTestContext** must return the TestContext instance, which will be used to create the scenario models and data.

-The **setup** method should use the created TestContext to create all models for the scenario and assign them to corresponding keys (so they can be easily retrieved later).
+The **setup** method should use the previously instantiated Context to create all models for the scenario and assign them to corresponding keys (so they can be easily retrieved later).

 Here's an example: